 The College Industry Conference, held each November, brings together what FEF is all about, students, professors, and industry leaders.
 FEF pays for travel, room, and meal expenses for each student delegate, and Key Professor.
 The Key Professor's attendance allows for networking between themselves and the industry.
 Companies have a unique opportunity to meet the top engineering students in the country.
 The Career Information Session allows a company to interview or to acquaint future leaders with their products and services.
 Over $30,000 in special scholarships and grants is available to undergraduate and graduate students and the FEF/AFS Distinguished Professor Award is presented to a selected Key Professor.
 The E.J.
 Walsh Award is given as special recognition to an individual showing dedication to the ideals and goals of FEF.

 You might expect that a national program with the scope of FEF would have several staff members and a huge overhead.
 This is not the case.
 FEF is a lean, cost-effective program that spends less than 10% of manageable assets for operations.
-There are only two full-time staff members: Bill Sorensen, Executive Director and Pam Lechner, Executive Assistant.
+There are only two full-time staff members: Bill Sorensen, Executive Director and Pam Lechner, Director of Program Services.
 Management of the Foundation includes the coordination of efforts through 40 Board members, individuals, company contributors, societies, etc. FEF also is highly computerized, able to offer quick response on a personal level.

 Perpetual Endowed Scholarships